-Vanuatu pressing for climate justice; warns that the damage will be irreversible in five years
+Vanuatu presses for climate justice, warns of irreversible damage in 5 years

 - Admin